valentinlauret/IntegratedSingleVisitOccupancy/README.md

 ## Data exploration

-In [this file](DataExplo.pdf), we described the context of bottlenose dolphin _(Trusiops truncatus)_ monitoring in the French Mediterranean Sea.
+In [this file](DataExplo.pdf), we described the context of bottlenose dolphin _(Tursiops truncatus)_ monitoring in the French Mediterranean Sea.
 We provided a regional map of the study area, and a map of the monitoring programs used in this analyze.

 ## Simulations